Nassau seeks to raise NIFA borrowing authority

 In sum, by borrowing money and streamlining payments, Nassau could attack an issue that has hounded the county’s fiscal outlook for years, backers said.

-Nassau County Executive Laura Curran is asking lawmakers to approve the measures before the end of the state legislative session, set for next Wednesday, June 20.
+Nassau County Executive Laura Curran is asking lawmakers to approve the measures before the end of the state legislative session, set for June 20.

 It’s not clear if the effort will succeed.
-While the Legislature tends to approve requests from local jurisdictions, volatility in the politically split state Senate creates uncertainty, officials said.
+While the state Legislature tends to approve requests from local jurisdictions, volatility in the politically split State Senate creates uncertainty, officials said.

 Nassau contends the NIFA bill is needed because the county cannot immediately pay the roughly $360 million in tax settlements due, Mark Page, deputy county executive for finance, said Wednesday.
-Authorizing the Nassau Interim Finance Authority to borrow money through the issuance of bonds would allow it to spread out payments till 2041 if needed.
+Authorizing NIFA to borrow money through the issuance of bonds would allow it to spread out payments until 2041 if needed.

 NIFA previously was limited by state statute to issuing $400 million in long-term bonds.
 The new proposal would bump that to $800 million.
 NIFA could borrow money at better rates than the county because of its better credit rating.